Get a Step Ahead on Your New Year's Resolutions

 1) Don’t fear change, find it and embrace it.

 Without dramatic events in our life, it’s difficult to realize that we’ve become stagnant in our ways or need a change.
 But the truth is, change is all around us – especially when we look for it.
-From big changes like moving houses or new babies down to small changes that come with the daylight savings time change or a going to a new grocery.
-Any of these can create become an opportunity to insert new and better habits if we look for it.
-When creating goals and resolutions, think about the person you want to become and look for opportunities to embrace the changes that come with that.
+From big changes like moving houses or new babies down to small changes that come with the daylight savings time or going to a new grocery.
+Any of these can create an opportunity to insert new and better habits.
+When creating goals and resolutions, think about the person you want to become and look for opportunities to embrace changes that align.
 And ALWAYS start something new with the best habit patterns you can!

 2) Actions are accountable.